Industry standards change: End of 2-year public SSL/TLS certificates

 Use these instructions to reissue a GeoTrust Standard DV Certificate.

-GeoTrust Standard DV Certificates use Subject Alternative Names (SANs) to let you secure one or up to 250 domains.
-The base price includes only one Fully Qualified Domain Names (FQDN).
-Adding SANs to a GeoTrust Standard DV certificate order may incur additional cost.
+GeoTrust Standard DV Certificates use Subject Alternative Names (SANs) to let you secure up to 250 domains.
+The base price includes only one Fully Qualified Domain Name (FQDN).
+Adding SANs to a GeoTrust Standard DV certificate order may incur additional costs.